MQian21/StudentDatabase/README.md

-# 1. Spring Boot Student Database
+# 1. Spring Boot Student REST API

 This is Spring Boot-based application written in Java.
 Spring is a mature framework that allows us to quickly create very powerful and feature-rich applications and APIs.
 This application allows the client to manage and record student information.